List of Bartender episodes

 In November 2010, through the 24th issue of Super Jump, it was announced the production of a Japanese television drama series starring Masaki Aiba.
-Directed by Osamu Katayama and written by Natsuko Takahashi, it aired on TV Asahi "Friday Night Drama" time slot from February 4, 2011, to April 1, 2011.
+Directed by Osamu Katayama and written by Natsuko Takahashi, it aired on TV Asahi's "Friday Night Drama" programming block programming block from February 4, 2011, to April 1, 2011.
 On August 5, 2011, TC Entertainment released all episodes in a Blu-ray Disc box set.